 Determined by the admissions authority on 5 February 2018 following a public consultation between 1 November 2017 and 5 January 2018.
 It will be reviewed and determined annually.
 Once this policy is determined, it will be published on our website and at www.devon.gov.uk/admissionarrangements.

-The policy was amended on 1 November to reflect the conversion from community school to academy.
+It was amended at determination to reflect the change in status from a community school to academy.

+Signed by

-Signed by Sue Howard, Clerk
+Sue Howard, Academy Operations Manager

 Key information - for definitions and notes see Appendix A